MTayyab10/DoorMeat01/README.md

 # DoorMeat01
-    a simple booking service app
+    A simple booking service app

 ### How to run a Clone (from GitHub) Django Project?